whitep4nth3r/whitep4nth3r.codes/content/5-tips-for-leading-teams-with-an-empathy-first-approach.md

 The most prevalent way to develop an empathetic relationship with your team is to be part of the team.
 Notice that I never refer to team leads as ‘managers’.
 Your role as a team lead is to provide direction, support and protection – not to ‘manage’ or ‘take charge of’ in the traditional sense.

-If you, as a team lead is integrated with your team, are involved in (but not necessarily leading) team ceremonies, pair-programming with developers, and architecting roadmaps with product owners –  you are much more likely to _understand and share their feelings_ as a result of being in the same shared situations.
+If you, as a team lead are integrated with your team, are involved in (but not necessarily leading) team ceremonies, pair-programming with developers, and architecting roadmaps with product owners –  you are much more likely to _understand and share their feelings_ as a result of being in the same shared situations.

 ## 2. You are not a resource